-Aaron Rodgers Reportedly Becomes Highest-Paid Player in NFL History With $200 Million Packers Deal - E!
+Aaron Rodgers Addresses Rumors of $200 Million NFL Deal - E!
 Online

 Money surely ain't a thang for Aaron Rodgers.

-The star quarterback has signed a historic four-year $200 million contract with the Green Bay Packers, making him the highest-paid player in NFL history, according to Ian Rapoport of NFL Media.
-As part of the extension, Rodgers will receive $153 million guaranteed.
+The star quarterback reportedly signed a historic four-year $200 million contract with the Green Bay Packers, making him the highest-paid player in NFL history, according to Ian Rapoport of NFL Media.
+Per the reporter, Rodgers would reportedly receive $153 million guaranteed as part of the extension.

+Yet, Rodgers seemed to address the report on March 8 and clarify the details.
+"Hey everyone, just wanted to clear some things up," he tweeted.
+"YES I will be playing with the @packers next year, however, reports about me signing a contract are inaccurate, as are the supposed terms of the contract I 'signed'."

+He didn't elaborate on the terms of the deal, simply adding, "I'm very excited to be back."

-Previously, the 38-year-old shared his frustrations with the Packers organization, even threatening to leave the team.
+Previously, the 38-year-old athlete shared his frustrations with the Packers organization, even threatening to leave the team.
 But during a Jan.
 25 appearance on The Pat McAfee Show, Rodgers said that he and Packers general manager Brian Gutekunst were on better terms since the season ended.

 "I feel like I'm at the place relationally with the Packers—in a really good place, especially with Brian and the way our friendship and trust has grown," Rodgers said.
 "Brian and I have had good conversations throughout the year, and when it comes time to make a decision, we'll have a conversation and that'll be that.
 It won't be a long, drawn-out process."

-Note: This story was updated on March 8, 2022, at 12:05 p.m.
-PT to add Rodgers' tweet.